Blog

 • Neurological injuries — including traumatic brain injury — requiring home nursing support

-• Respiratory injuries or conditions affecting occupational exposure requiring clinical monitoring
+• Respiratory conditions from occupational exposure requiring clinical monitoring

-• Post-hospitalization recovery when the injured worker lives in areas like Hidden Creek, Joshua Farms, or Summer Creek and cannot safely travel to outpatient facilities for routine follow-up care
+• Post-hospitalization recovery for workers in Hidden Creek, Joshua Farms, Briar Meadow, or Summer Creek who cannot safely travel to outpatient facilities for routine follow-up

-If you are unsure whether your specific injury qualifies, contact BrightStar Care of Burleson directly.
-Our nursing staff will review the injury documentation and advise on the likely path to authorization.
+If you are unsure whether your specific injury qualifies, contact us directly.
+Our nursing staff will review your injury documentation and advise on the most likely path to Texas Mutual home health authorization.

 How the Texas Mutual Home Health Authorization Process Works

-Navigating workers' compensation authorization can feel overwhelming, especially when you are already managing an injury.
-Here is what to expect when you start the process with BrightStar Care of Burleson:
+Navigating workers' compensation authorization can feel overwhelming when you are already managing an injury.
+Here is exactly what to expect when you start the process for Texas Mutual home health care in SW Fort Worth or Burleson with our team.

 Step 1 — Physician Order and Medical Necessity Documentation

 The process begins with your treating physician.
-The physician must document the specific home health services needed, the expected frequency of visits, and the clinical rationale explaining why home-based care is necessary for your recovery.
-At hospitals like Baylor Scott & White Medical Center Hillcrest or Texas Health Harris Methodist Hospital Southwest, discharge planners routinely prepare this documentation as part of the hospital-to-home transition.
+The physician must document the specific home health services needed, the expected visit frequency, and the clinical rationale explaining why home-based care is necessary.
+At facilities like Baylor Scott & White Medical Center Hillcrest or Texas Health Harris Methodist Hospital Southwest, discharge planners routinely prepare this documentation as part of a hospital-to-home transition.
+Texas Health Neighborhood Care & Wellness Burleson also serves as an outpatient resource for the Joshua and Crowley communities and can support documentation for post-injury care planning.

 Step 2 — Contact BrightStar Care of Burleson

-Once you have a physician order — or even before you are discharged — call BrightStar Care of Burleson at (817) 887-9919.
+Once you have a physician order — or even before discharge — call us at 817.290.9559 or fax us at 972.379.0555.
 Our intake coordinator will collect your claim information, Texas Mutual adjuster contact details, and physician order documentation.
-We handle the adjuster outreach directly.
+We handle the adjuster outreach directly so you do not have to navigate that process alone.

 Step 3 — Authorization From Texas Mutual